 Mike Hampton enters his 15th season at St. John's as the program's recruiting coordinator and hitting coach.
 A former collegiate All-American and fourth round draft choice, Hampton's keen eye for talent has given St. John's a presence in every level of competitive baseball.

 St. John's had five players selected in the 2013 MLB Draft, including a fourth round pick in Ryan Horstman.
 The five-man 2013 draft class came just one season after St. John's also had five players taken in the 2012 MLB Draft, including four in the top six rounds.
-Jeremy Baltz, the second two-time All-American in program-history and the first BIG EAST player since 2002-04 to earn three first team All-Conference selections, highlighted the 2012 Draft Class with a second round selection.
+Jeremy Baltz, the second two-time All-American in program-history and the first BIG EAST player since 2002-04 to earn three first team All-Conference selections, highlighted the 2012 draft class with a second round selection.

-Future Major Leaguer Rob Delaney signed as an undrafted free agent in 2006 and a record seven players were signed to professional contracts in 2005, including a record six selected in the MLB Draft.
+Future Major Leaguer Rob Delaney signed as an undrafted free agent in 2006 and a record seven players were signed to professional contracts in 2005, including a then-record six selected in the MLB Draft.
 Among the players selected that season were two future Major Leaguers: first rounder Craig Hansen and 12th round pick Anthony Varvaro.

 Hampton came to St. John's from BIG EAST Conference rival West Virginia, where he served as the Mountaineers hitting coach from 2000-01.
 He spent the 1999 season as a volunteer assistant on Jack Leggett's staff at Clemson.